FREE WORLDWIDE DELIVERY

 How to produce snake antivenom serum

-Antiserums are normally prepared from blood plasma from horse immunized by injection of antigen to let the horse’s immune system generate “Immunoglobulin” that has neutralization activity and antigen specificity.
+Antiserums are normally prepared from blood plasma from horses immunized by injection of antigen to let the horse’s immune system generate “Immunoglobulin” that has neutralization activity and antigen specificity.

 The plasma consists of many proteins but only immunoglobulin can neutralize snake venom so useless proteins for venom serum production such as albumin, fibrinogen and others are removed to reduce allergic reaction when injected.